 Self-proclaimed 'birthplace' of Harry Potter, this cafe on George IV Bridge has become a mecca for Potterheads, and you often have to step into the road to get around the crowd that gathers outside the cafe to take photographs.
 The cafe charges £1 for visitors to take photographs inside, assuming you aren't buying coffee or cake.

-JK Rowling has endorsed a different cafe - nearby Spoon, formerly Nicolson's - as being where she spent more time scribbling the early drafts of the stories.
+JK Rowling has endorsed a different cafe - now a Chinese restaurant, formerly called Nicolson's - as being where she spent more time scribbling the early drafts of the stories.

 Friends who know such things tell me that Diagon Alley is a wizard's market (ie. not a real thing) in the Harry Potter books - and that Victoria Street in Edinburgh's Old Town was the inspiration for it.